dmsayo/odonata-keyboard-collection/README.md

 ## The Lineup
 - The Odonata - The original unibody design using Cherry MX switches
-- The Odonata_Split - The split variant using Cherry MX switches
+- The Odonata-Split - The split variant using Cherry MX switches

 ## Tools and Services Used
 - KiCad for PCB design